 Man gets life sentence for murder of traffic cop in 2016

-Additional Sessions Judge K M Jaiswal held Ahmed Qureshi guilty under section 302 (murder) of the Indian Penal Code on Friday.
-The sentence was pronounced on Saturday While the prosecution demanded the death penalty, the defence prayed for leniency saying that Qureshi had no criminal antecedents and his mother is a widow.
+Additional Sessions Judge KM Jaiswal held Ahmed Qureshi guilty under section 302 (murder) of the Indian Penal Code on Friday.
+The sentence was pronounced on Saturday While the prosecution demanded the death penalty, the defense prayed for leniency saying that Qureshi had no criminal antecedents and his mother is a widow.

+The judge noted that only in the "rarest of rare" cases death penalty is awarded "Considering his (Qureshi's) young age, the nature of the weapon used and other circumstances, in my considered opinion this case does not fall in the rarest of rare category," the judge said.

+On the other hand, the court also opined that if undue leniency was shown in cases of attacks on police personnel, it will send the wrong message to society Family members of the deceased policeman too were victims as they suffered a great loss, so they should be paid compensation, the court added.

-Observing that the case did not fall in the `rarest of rare' category, the judge sentenced him to life imprisonment After the sentencing, Qureshi urged the court not to shift him from the Arthur Road jail here where he is lodged as he is pursuing graduation from an open university.
+After the sentencing, Qureshi urged the court not to shift him from the Arthur Road jail here where he is lodged as he is pursuing graduation from an open university The judge asked him to approach the appropriate authority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)